It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 What is the history of Dollywood?

-Dolly Parton was just 15 years old when a pair the enterprising Robbins brothers from Blowing Rock, North Carolina, doubled down on their railroad-related mountain tourism business.
+In fact, Dolly Parton was just 15 years old when a pair of enterprising Robbins brothers from Blowing Rock, North Carolina, expanded their railroad-related mountain tourism business to Tennessee.

-The park was modeled after Tweetsie Railroad in Blowing Rock.
+The Pigeon Forge park was modeled after Tweetsie Railroad in Blowing Rock.

-Rebel Railroad continued through the mid-1960s when it would undergo what would be the first of many transformations to come.
+The park continued to operate through the mid-1960s when it would undergo what would be the first of many transformations to come.

-Read Also: Dollywood train history: Meet the attraction that pre-dates the park
+Read Also: The Dollywood Train: Meet the Attraction That Pre-dates the Park

 There is inconsistent reporting on when Rebel Railroad changed its name to Goldrush Junction.

 Some reports indicate it was in the mid-60s.
-However, others point to 1970.
+However, the Dollywood website says it was 1970.

 That’s when the park was purchased by Cleveland Browns owner Art Modell.

-This made it a sister park to the new owners’ park in Branson.
+This made it a sister park to the new owners’ park in Branson, Missouri.

 Under the 10-year solo ownership of Jack and Pete Herschend, the park grew substantially.